PrimaveraDeveloper/lithium/capabilities/monitoring.md

 All Lithium microservices provide 4 monitoring endpoints that should be used to check the service health and monitor its behavior.

-> These endpoints are not secured (they do not require any authorization scope).
+> These endpoints are not secured (they do not validate any authorization policy).

 ## Probe